 What can Euro-Amerikans draw from this history about our role in world revolution and how the white working class fits in?

-David Gilbert points out that “the predominance of white supremacy is not genetically determined nor is it carved in stone historically.”1 that “A system of white supremacy that was historically constructed can be historically deconstructed.”
+David Gilbert points out that “the predominance of white supremacy is not genetically determined nor is it carved in stone historically.” ((Quotes taken from Looking at the White Working Class Historically.
+All other quotes are from Settlers.
+With emphasis in the original.)) that “A system of white supremacy that was historically constructed can be historically deconstructed.”
 His hope is “to look for what conditions and movement activity can promote anti-imperialist organizing within the white working class.”
 Gilbert thinks it likely that social movements like youth, Lesbian-Gay-AIDS, anti-war and anti-nuke, ecology, housing, health and education “can play more of a role in involving white working people in a progressive struggle than traditional, direct forms of class organizing” and wants to push these social movements:

 “to ally with national liberation, promote women’s liberation, and deepen their class base, while at the same time drawing out the connections among the different social movements into a more coherent and overall critique of the whole system.”